• Skip to primary navigation

 Why This Recipe Works

-Sweet gelatin salads, also know as fluff salads are a staple when entertaining a crowd.
+Sweet gelatin salads, also known as fluff salads are a staple when entertaining a crowd.
 Whether you’re planning a huge backyard gathering, prepping for a potluck, or entertaining friends this delicious side dish is made in 5 minutes.

 Initially considered a side dish this jello salad can be served as a dessert too.
 It makes a delicious pairing with heavy main dishes such as pulled pork, ribs, or even turkey.

 This version is made without cottage cheese and only contains 5 ingredients that you fold together.
+I’m not opposed to cottage cheese, but just like in the Lime Jello Salad I prefer to leave it out.

 Similar to pistachio pudding salad this side is light and highly addictive making it a great option for a traditional addition to any holiday meal.
-Often these sweet salads are prepared during the summer, but the brilliant orange color and delicious taste make this a great option for Thanksgiving too.

 What Goes Into This Recipe